kuleuven/iRODS-Dataverse/README.md

 5. Gather the metadata needed to create a draft in the selected Dataverse installation.
-ManGO users can use a [metadata schema](./doc/metadata/mango2dv-rdr-1.0.0-published.json) to add the metadata to the first object of the list.
-Alternatively, users can fill in a template or create a JSON file with the minimal metadata.
-For example, the text below shows metadata for the Demo installation:
+ManGO users can use a [metadata schema](./doc/metadata/mango2dv-rdr-1.0.0-published.json) to add the metadata to any object of the list.
+Alternatively, users can copy the metadata template and fill it in, or create a shorter JSON file with the minimal metadata.
+For example, the text below shows the contents of the short JSON file, with metadata for the Demo installation:

 ```json
 {